sifrimlab/ST-nextflow-pipeline/README.md

-# communISS: Spatial Transcriptomics processing end-to-end pipeline
+# STAPLE: Spatial Transcriptomics Automated PipeLinE

 This repository represents the code-base behind the author's dissertation of his master in bioinformatics of 2021.
 It contains an entire end-to-end image processing and analysis pipeline for Spatial Transcriptomics.